Nosler/simple_language_plugin/README.md

 # CIS407: IDE Extension Plugins

+This is a minimal target for an IntelliJ IDEA plugin.
+This should act as a starting point to implement a more complicated grammar, as this project demonstrates the bare necessities that a language plugin requires.
+The bare necessities include a grammar, a lexer, associated Java files, and a Gradle file.

 We implemented the Jetbrains custom language plugin tutorial.
 There may be portability issues with DevKit, so we utilized Gradle instead.
 It compiles a plugin that allows for syntax highlighting of "properties" files with the .simple filetype.

 ### Authors: